 Gentlemen should always remove their hats in these situations:

-- When indoors – this started decades ago as a way to remove filthy hats when coming inside the house
+- When indoors – the history of removing hats indoors started decades ago as a way to remove filthy hats when coming inside the house

 - While eating – it was considered thoughtful to take off a dirty hat when sitting down to eat

 - During the national anthem – as a sign of respect

 - When passing the flag

 - During funeral processions

 - Inside Christian churches